Games & Quizzes

 /ˈstrək(t)SHər/

 arrangement of and relations between parts or elements of something complex.
-The ways some things are built, arranged or organized. construct or arrange according to plan.
+The ways some things are built, arranged or organized.
+To make or build with an organized framework.

 /ˈnərsiNG/